Mmm Mmm Mmm Mmm: Music video

-The accompanying music video for "Mmm Mmm Mmm Mmm" was directed by Dale Heslip and premiered in October 1993.
+The accompanying music video for "Mmm Mmm Mmm Mmm" was directed by Canadian director Dale Heslip and premiered in October 1993.
 It sets the song's lyrics as the script for a series of one-act plays performed by schoolchildren.
 Throughout, the scenes of the performance are intercut with scenes of the Crash Test Dummies performing the song at stage side.

 All three one-act plays included nicknames for their lead characters, to provide Heslip with easy references: